ggory15/DWM1001_Firmware_Localization/README.md

-# DWM1001 Firmware for Localization (1 Tag and 3 Anchors)
+# DWM1001 Firmware for Localization

 **NOTE: This set of projects require Zephyr Version 2.5.**
-**      This also implies that zephyr-sdk-0.11.1 be installed or updated. **

 This project contains examples on how to use the Ultra Wideband (UWB) and Bluetooth hardware based DWM1001 module together with Zephyr RTOS.
 Specifically, this repository is the one of examples to esimate tag's position through triangulation between a tag and anchors.
 Thus, to run this example, you need at least four dwm1001 board (1 tag, 3 anchors).